An In-Depth Guide to Building Muscle After 50: Core Exercises for Men When You Can No Longer Workout the Way You Used To

 - Improves mind-body focus, concentration and coordination.

 GYROTONIC® training is also beneficial to men of a “certain” age, as it relates to building strength, balance, and flexibility while preventing injury and supporting life’s activities.
-For me, GYROTONIC® just feels good.
+For me, GYROTONIC® exercise just feels good.
 That doesn’t mean it’s easy, I feel like the spiraling movements strengthen my whole body instead of one muscle group at a time.
 That is different than what I have been used to in the gym.
 I do it weekly and during periods of time when I can’t, I definitely feel worse for the wear.

 Strengthening Your Core After 50

-I’ve been doing both Pilates and GYROTONIC® for 5 years now.
+I’ve been doing both Pilates and GYROTONIC® exercise for 5 years now.
 While I am still an amateur and still appear that way on the equipment, I can say that they have both improved my quality of movement and life.
 I simply feel better when I am exercising in these ways.
 Whether you are a lumberjack or a desk jockey, you will notice how these methods bring daily improvement.

 You Can Start Now